kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 ## TLDR

-This GEP proposes a new `Backend` resource that fills the [backend role](/geps/gep-2907/) — a Gateway-native resource that can be referenced via `backendRefs` in Routes, just like `Service` is today.
-The Kubernetes `Service` resource is mature and stable, but it is effectively frozen and cannot be extended with Gateway-specific configuration.
-Every time we've wanted to add backend-level behavior (TLS settings, protocol metadata, connection policies), we've had to create separate policy CRDs like `BackendTLSPolicy` that attach to Service.
-This approach has significant limitations around discoverability, implementation complexity, and the conflation of producer and consumer concerns.
+This GEP proposes a new `Backend` resource that fills the [backend role](/geps/gep-2907/) — a **general-purpose decorator for Service** (and other backend types) within Gateway API.
+The Kubernetes `Service` resource is mature and stable, but it is effectively frozen and SIG-Network leadership has an extreme aversion to expanding its scope.
+Previous approaches to extend Service behavior (like `BackendTLSPolicy`) have significant limitations around discoverability, implementation complexity, and the conflation of producer and consumer concerns.

 The `Backend` resource provides a namespace-scoped, consumer-focused resource that can: